Norman Lamont: After Parliament

-In 1998 the former military dictator of Chile, General Augusto Pinochet visited Britain to obtain medical treatment.
+In 1998, the former military dictator of Chile, General Augusto Pinochet visited Britain to obtain medical treatment.
 This prompted a debate about whether he should be arrested and put on trial over his human rights record.
 Lamont joined with Margaret Thatcher in defending Pinochet, calling him a "good and brave and honourable soldier".
 His stance was highly criticised.

 He attempted to be selected as a candidate for the 1999 European Parliament election, but was unsuccessful.

 In February 2005, it was reported in The Times that Lamont and John Major had held up the release of papers concerning Black Wednesday under the Freedom of Information Act.
 The two wrote to the paper to deny the reports.
-Later it emerged that the source of the story had been Damian McBride, then a Treasury civil servant who as a result of this became a special adviser to the then Chancellor, Gordon Brown who in 2009 resigned from a similar position in Number 10 Downing Street following publication of emails indicating a plan to smear leading Conservative politicians.
+Later it emerged that the source of the story had been Damian McBride, then a Treasury civil servant who as a result of this became a special adviser to the then Chancellor, Gordon Brown.
+McBride in 2009 resigned from a similar position in 10 Downing Street following publication of emails indicating a plan to smear leading Conservative politicians.

 In October 2006, he complained that the new party leader David Cameron (Lamont's political adviser around the time of Black Wednesday) lacked policies.
 In late 2008, Cameron asked Lamont, together with fellow former chancellors Geoffrey Howe, Nigel Lawson and Kenneth Clarke, to provide him with strategic political and economic advice as Britain's banking and fiscal position worsened.

-In June 2007, Lamont became Honorary Patron of the Oxford University History Society, one of the university's largest societies, and he was, from 1996 to 2008, chairman of Le Cercle, a secret anti-Communist group which meets bi-annually in Washington, DC.
-In 2008, he became the President of the Economic Research Council, Britain's oldest economics-based think tank.
+In June 2007, Lamont became honorary patron of the Oxford University History Society, one of the university's largest societies, and he was, from 1996 to 2008, chairman of Le Cercle, a secret anti-Communist group which meets bi-annually in Washington, DC.
+In 2008, he became the president of the Economic Research Council, Britain's oldest economics-based think tank.

 In February 2015, Lamont resigned as a director of Phorm Corporation Limited, an internet personalisation technology company.

-Yanis Varoufakis maintained that Lamont provided him with "counsel", "advice" and was "a pillar of strength" while he unsuccessfully negotiated Debt relief with the Troika during his six months as Greek Finance Minister in 2015.
+Yanis Varoufakis said Lamont provided him with "counsel", and "advice" and was "a pillar of strength" while he unsuccessfully negotiated Debt relief with the troika during his six months as Greek Finance Minister in 2015.